9dots/9dots.io-pages/OreUqq7.md

     - Ask the tester for additional feedback.

 3. After testing, students will start the design process again by defining the problem that the tester found with their product.
+	- Use the brainstorming handout again to help students organize their thoughts on their second run through the design thinking process.

 ![](http://uploads.9dots.io/OsJO25x_md.jpg)